-Radio art, sculpture, installation, online release and performance
+Radio art, sculpture, installation, online release and improv performance

-An Ear to the Wild – Six permanent sound installations at the Al Heffayeh Wildlife Centre, Kalba Mountains, Sharjah, as Bradley-Weaver
+An Ear to the Wild – Six permanent sound installations at the Al Heffayeh Wildlife Centre, Kalba Mountains, Sharjah, by Bradley-Weaver

 Exhibited as part of the Gone With the Wind exhibition, at Raven Row, London 2010, and Contemporary Shahnameh at the Prince’s Foundation, Shoreditch, London 2010.